atom/settings-view/README.md

 }
 ```

-Use the DevTools to find the more selectors.
+Use the [developer tools](https://atom.io/docs/v0.196.0/hacking-atom-creating-a-theme#developer-tools) to find more selectors.

-### Contributing
+## Contributing
 Always feel free to help out!
 Whether it's [filing bugs and feature requests](https://github.com/atom/settings-view/issues/new) or working on some of the [open issues](https://github.com/atom/settings-view/issues), Atom's [contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) will help get you started while the [guide for contributing to packages](https://github.com/atom/atom/blob/master/docs/contributing-to-packages.md) has some extra information.

 ## License